drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/xMujHplqFx0)

-03. **TICKABLE** In general all the code that comes before the `\begin{document}` statement is called the 'preamble' and is used to set a title for the document, call certain packages as well as various other things.
+03. In general all the code that comes before the `\begin{document}` statement is called the 'preamble' and is used to set a title for the document, call certain packages as well as various other things.
 The following code (to be inserted in the preamble of your document) sets a title:

         \title{Choose a title}